javaplsql/Springboot/SpringbootMicroserviceOracle-dev/README.md

 ## Spring Actuator: Liveness and Readiness.

-Spring's actuators provide a set of HTTP/JMX endpoints that expose operational information about our microservice.
-Darwin makes use of the '/actuator/health/liveness' and '/actuator/health/readiness' actuator endpoints to manage the Liveness and Readiness probes of a microservice.
+Spring's actuators provide a set of HTTP/JMX endpoints that expose operational information about our microservice. plsql makes use of the '/actuator/health/liveness' and '/actuator/health/readiness' actuator endpoints to manage the Liveness and Readiness probes of a microservice.

 - Liveness probe: Provides information that lets us know if the microservice is alive or dead.
 - Readiness probe: Provides information that lets us know if the microservice is ready to receive traffic.